MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Changelog ==

 = V2.1.1 =
 - Tested with WP 6.6.
 No Changes.
+Tested with AVIF-Images: Works!

 = V2.1.1 =
 - BUGFIX: PHP Bugfixes to avoid incomplete script tag together with rewritescope : body

 = V2.1.0 =
-- BUGFIX: PHP Bugfixes to avoid crashes for unsopperted media types.
+- BUGFIX: PHP Bugfixes to avoid crashes for unsupported media types.

 = V2.0.0 =
 Breaking Changes:
 - NEW: Minimum PHP Version is now 7.4
-- NEW: added an option to handle the complete HTML code inbetween the Body tags (not only the_content)
+- NEW: added an option to handle the complete HTML code in-between the Body tags (not only the_content)
 - NEW: for WP 6.4: Do not open the lightbox where the new WP lightbox was activated.
 - BUGFIX: changed process for backup and restore of plugin files.
 V1.5.0 did not work in all cases and caused PHP fatal errors in some cases.
 - BUGFIX: changed code for HTML5Videos to be compatible with W3C standards.
 Will add a Button Icon on the Top Left.